 enemyCharacter->takeDamage(10);

-Instead of writing separate code to handle each character class, we can create a base class called Character and other classes (Warrior, Mage and Thief) inherit from it.
-This way, all the characters can be treated as objects of the Character class and we can write code that works with any character without having to know the specific class it belongs to.
+Instead of writing separate code to handle each character class, we can create an abstract base class called Character and other classes of specific characters (Warrior, Mage and Thief) inherit from it.
+This way, all the characters can be treated as objects of the Character class.
+On the other side, by using an abstract base class, we enforce any derived class representing a character to provide concrete implementations for the pure virtual functions.

-This allows for more flexibility and maintainability in the code.
-For example, if we want to add a new character class or change the behaviour of an existing class, we do not have to change the code that works with characters, because it is not dependent on the specific class.
+So in this way, different types of characters can have their own unique behaviours and they can be treated uniformly through the abstract base class interface.
+If we want to add a new character class or change the existing behaviour in a class, we do not need to change the code that works with characters, because it is not dependent on the specific class.